JustDjames/random_scripts/README.md

 }
 ```

+### rebase

-rebase: checkouts the specified branch (uses main/master by default), pulls any upstream changes, checkouts current branch and rebases from specified branch
+checkouts the specified branch (uses main/master by default), pulls any upstream changes, checkouts current branch and rebases from specified branch

 ```bash
 rebase(){